 The IP address is verified when a user logs in to Kaspersky Security Center Linux or runs an application that interacts with Administration Server via Kaspersky Security Center Linux OpenAPI.
-At this moment, a user's device tries to establish a connection with Administration Server.
+At this moment, an application on a device tries to establish a connection with Administration Server.
 If the IP address of the device is not in the allowlist, an authentication error occurs and the KLAUD_EV_SERVERCONNECT event notifies you that a connection with Administration Server has not been established.

 Requirements for an allowlist of IP addresses